sebastianluis/TeacherAPI-NodeJs/README.md

 # Step 1

+Pull the code into your local computer.
-Run the docker-compose.yml file first to spin up the mysql instance if you have docker installed in your machine.
+Navigate to your folder and run the docker-compose.yml file first to spin up the mysql instance if you have docker installed in your machine.

+Docker compose up

-Otherwise specify the local my sql database credentials in the src/db/index.js file.
+If no Docker installed specify the local MySQL database credentials in the src/db/index.js file.
 Once MySQL is up and running, pull the code into your local directory

 # Step2